New Washington gun law already faces federal court challenge - KTVZ

 Washington has moved to tighten the state’s gun laws in recent years, after a young man in 2016 used a newly purchased AR-15 semi-automatic rifle with a 30-round magazine to kill three teens and wound another at a house party north of Seattle.

 Inslee last year signed a package of bills including one that banned the manufacture, distribution and sale of firearm magazines that hold more than 10 rounds of ammunition.
-It doesn’t prohibit the possession of such magazines. ___ Lisa Baumann reported from Bellingham, Wash.
+It doesn’t prohibit the possession of such magazines. ___ Associated Press reporter Gene Johnson contributed from Seattle.
+Lisa Baumann reported from Bellingham, Wash.